Landscaping With Chamaecyparis obtusa

 This is one evergreen you can count on to remain well-behaved by the house.

 How many times have you seen the common arborvitae, or large juniper shrubs outgrowing their given space, and looking awkward and overgrown?
 Too many to count, right?
-That is because those shrubs give a quick fix for lazy landscapers who want immediate filler for a foundation, but gave little thought at the way these plants would mature to a size that no amount of pruning will keep in check, eventually.
+That is because those shrubs give a quick fix for lazy landscapers who want immediate filler for a foundation.
+But if they gave little thought at the way these plants would eventually mature to a size that no amount of pruning will keep in check, another better choice would be a dwarf evergreen like this one.
 Don’t make the same mistake in your home landscaping plan.

 With a maximum size of only 8 to 9 feet high and 4 feet wide, this dwarf evergreen is an excellent choice for planting near your home in a foundation planting; much better than the popular Arborvitae which will out grow its space and crowd windows and entry ways.
 The False Cypress is a slow grower, and will remain very compact for years.

 It still is a tree, so some thought should be given for exactly where it is situated, along with the consideration that it needs plenty of sunlight to look its best.
 No foundation plants should be planted too closely to the house, at any rate.
 The soils close to the house foundation are often poor and dry.
 Placing the shrubs far enough from the house to receive moisture and better soil conditions is better for the plant and better for the house.
 Most plants will spread enough to fill in the space.